Smithsonian/Chapada_Stem/readme.md

 ---

+## Data Access and Visualization

+LICOR data from all chambers are summarized daily on an interactive [**Online Dashboard**](https://aslewis.shinyapps.io/chapada_dashboard/), which displays CH₄ and CO₂ fluxes for each chamber.
+This dashboard provides an at-a-glance view of system performance and environmental variability across the site.

+If you are a member of the SERC team that is monitoring the data flow from the project, view this month's data in the [R Markdown File](https://smithsonian.github.io/Chapada_Stem/daily_checks/chapada_checks.html)

+---
 ## Project Overview

 The Chapada-STEM automated chamber system is deployed along a soil moisture saturation gradient representative of cerrado landscapes, including: